KestrelInstitute/Specware/UserDoc/sources/isabelle-interface/concepts.rst

 |Specware| specs but not all translated definitions and constructs
 will be accepted by |IsabelleHOL|.
 In particular, only case expressions that involve a single level of pattern-matching on constructors are accepted.
-An exception, is that nesting is allowed in top-level case expressions that are converted into definition cases.
+An exception is that nesting is allowed in top-level case expressions that are converted into definition cases.